jmgirard/circumplex/README.md

-# ssm
+# circumplex

-The goal of ssm is to provide a powerful, flexible, and user-friendly way to analyze and visualize circumplex data using the Structural Summary Method with bootstrapped confidence intervals.
-This package has been authored by [Jeffrey Girard](http://jmgirard.com/) and is based on work by [Johannes Zimmermann](https://psychologische-hochschule.de/prof-dr-johannes-zimmermann/) and [Aidan Wright](http://personalityprocesses.com/).
+The goal of *circumplex* is to provide a powerful, flexible, and user-friendly way to analyze and visualize circumplex data.
+This package has been authored by [Jeffrey Girard](http://jmgirard.com/), [Johannes Zimmermann](https://psychologische-hochschule.de/prof-dr-johannes-zimmermann/), and [Aidan Wright](http://personalityprocesses.com/).
+It is maintained by [Jeffrey Girard](http://jmgirard.com/).

 ## References